 ‘There’s a psycho loose with an axe!’

-The Severed Arm is a 1972 American horror film directed by Thomas S. Alderman from a screenplay co-written with Darrel Presnell.
-It was based on a story by Marc B. Ray (interviewed in Nightmare USA – see below) and Larry Alexander (Scream Bloody Murder).
+The Severed Arm is a 1972 American horror feature film directed by Thomas S. Alderman from a screenplay co-written with Darrel Presnell.
+It was based on a story by Marc B. Ray and Larry Alexander (Scream Bloody Murder).

 Composer Phillan Bishop contributed an early example of a movie ‘electronic’ synthesizer score that is as jarring as the bizarre plot.
 Bishop’s other horror soundtracks were Messiah of Evil (1972) and Kiss of the Tarantula (1976).